karstengresch/awesome-jboss/readme.md

 [Apache ActiveMQ](http://activemq.apache.org) - A popular JMS 1.1 implementation (in the beginning).

+[Apache Camel](http://camel.apache.org) - A routing and mediation engine for implementing most of the [enterprise integration patterns](http://www.eaipatterns.com/toc.html).
+DSLs for many languages as well as XML configuration for routing rules are available.

 [HornetQ](http://hornetq.jboss.org/) - (Outdated.).
 Fast and reliable messaging subsystem - got integrated with [Apache MQ Artemis](http://activemq.apache.org/artemis/) - which is considered becoming Apache ActiveMQ' successor version 6.x.